GarethTacos/shitdencalc/README.md

 currently testing json update mechanism, will push in 1.1.1 (first patch! yay)

 > [!NOTE]
-> changed the structure to linux64 for linux releases and wasm for web releases.\
+> nevermind linux64 only because lazy.\
-> windows cross compilation isn't working out for me hehe...\
+> school is tiring and wasm and windows cross compilation isn't working out for me hehe...\
 > also there is now noaudio builds and vanilla builds.\
 > however i need to rework the structure to be more modular.